 An easy way to discover authentic truths about yourself is by learning to question.
 Free up 10 minutes every morning for a week to sit in silence and just be.
 Ask yourself questions you would normally ask a new friend.
 Be truly honest with your answers.
 Are the things you are saying what you really like or are they what you think other people will like about you?
 Write these questions and your answers into a journal.

 On one of the days, take a look at yourself in the mirror.
 Why is your hair styled that way?
 Is it how you would choose to style it, or is it influenced by trends?
-What about your glasses?
-That shirt you’re wearing?
+What about the shirt you’re wearing?
 That tattoo on your arm?
-Are these all things you genuinely love, or are they part of how you want to present yourself to the world?
-If your answer is “Yes, I love them!” across the board, congratulations!
-You’re already on your path to authenticity.
-If not, then stop and examine them.
-What would you want to be wearing?
-Why did you put these on?
+Are these all things you genuinely love?
+If your answer is “Yes, I love them!”, congratulations - you’re already on your path to authenticity.
+If not, then stop and examine them and ask yourself what you would prefer and why?

 As the days go by, start using this technique to look at how you spend your time.
 Are you always first in line to buy concert tickets, but sometimes you’d rather just curl up with a book?
 Give yourself that space.
 Have you always wanted to go rock climbing, but none of your friends are into it?
-Try an intro class.
+What’s stopping you?

 It’ll take some work, but with every question, you’ll be closer to uncovering who you truly are.

 Want to take a deeper dive into the power of being your true self?
 Try the Rituals Happiness Challenge, with Mo Gawdat, former Chief Business Officer at Google [X] and author of Solve for Happy.
 It’s a 14-day interactive journey that will transform your life and help you find true, long-lasting happiness.